 byte.bit XDLC bit's label meaning additional data remarks: hscroll is a value ranged 0 7, where 0 is a not scrolled line, and 7 is a line scrolled 7 pixels to the left. vscroll is a value ranged 0 7, where 0 is a not scrolled line, and 7 is a line scrolled 7 pixels up.
 By default, at the top of the screen, hscroll = vscroll = 0.
 Scrolling values can be changed in every scanline.
 Setting the XDLC_OVSCRL does not enable the scroll (which is always on), but only sets the VALUES OF THE SCROLLING REGISTERS.
 These values will be used for every consecutive scanline until the XDL changes them.
 The horizontal scrolling unit is 1 pixel VBXE hires (or 0.5 pixel GR.8).
-2.0 (XDLC 2nd byte) XDLC_CHBASE set character base 1 byte = font address remarks: The font contains 256 characters, 8x8 pixels each, and should be loaded to the VBXE memory.
+2.0 (XDLC 2nd byte) XDLC_CHBASE set character base 1 byte = font a remarks: The font contains 256 characters, 8x8 pixels each, and should be loaded to the VBXE memory.
 Every font must start at a 2K boundary, therefore up to 256 fonts can be loaded to the 512K VRAM.
-As everything else, the font is stored in the VBXE memory through the MEMAC buffers 2.1 XDLC_MAPADR set the address and step of the colour attribute map 5 bytes (3 byte address and 2 byte step), little endian. remarks: The colour attribute ma ap may start at any location in the V VBXE memory.
+As everything else, the font is stored in the VBXE memory through the MEMAC buffers.
+2.1 XDLC_MAPADR set the address and step of the colour attribute map 5 bytes (3 address and 2 step), little endian remarks: The colour attribute ma ap may start at any location in the VBXE memory.
 Data order: 1.
 AMAP[7:0] 2.
 AMAP[15:8] 3.
 AMAP[18:16] 4.
 MAPSTEP[7:0] 5.
-MAPSTEP[11:8] The MAPSTEP value attribute field has been last - bottom - scanlir by the XDL. is automatically added to the AM n completely displayed vertically (in the of the field), unless the settings AP address when the e. after displaying the get explicitly changed byte.bit XDLC bit's label meaning additional data 2.2 XDLC_MAPPAR set scrolling values, width and height of a field in the colour attribute map 4 bytes: 1. hscroll (1 byte) 2. vscroll (1 byte) 3. width (1 byte) 4. height (1 byte) remarks: hscroll is a value of range <0 31>, where 0 means that the line is not scrolled, and 31 - that the line is scrolled 31 pixels to the left. vscroll is a value of range <0 31>, where 0 means that the line is not scrolled, and 31 - that the line is scrolled 31 pixels up. width - the width of the field in pixels, range <7 31> == 8 to 32 pixels (as in ANTIC GR.8) height - the height of the field in scanlines <0 31> == 1 to 32 lines hscroll and vscroll for the map should never get greater than the respective values of width and height. hscroll = vscroll = 0; height = width = 7; (the field size 8x8) The field size and scrolling values may be changed in any scanline.
-The hscroll unit for the map is 1 pixel GR.8.
-Setting XDLC_MAPPA always on), it only load in consecutive scanling AR does not enable the map to a ds the scrolling registers.
-The value es until they are explicitly changed scroll (this function is es loaded will be used with XDL.
+MAPSTEP[11:8] attribute field has bee is automatically added to the AM n completely displayed vertically (ine of the field), unless the settings e. after displaying the byte.bit XDLC bit's label meaning additional data 2.2 XDLC_MAPPAR set scrolling values, width and height of a field in the colour attribute map remarks: The field size and scrolling values may be changed in any scanline.
+The hscrol unit for the map is 1 pixel GR.8. always on), it only load AR does not enable the map to ds the scrolling registers.
+The values until they are explicitly changed es loaded will be used